 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Thalictrum aquilegiifolium is a Perennial up to 1.00 metres tall.
+Thalictrum aquilegiifolium is a perennial plant that can grow up to 1.00 metres tall.

 The whole plant is poisonous, particularly the root[